-The UAE is totally committed to Arabian Gulf and Peninsula security.
-Consequently, it continues to press for the preservation of Gulf waters as an open international trade zone and the Strait of Hormuz as an open maritime passageway.
-However, Iran's continuing occupation of three UAE islands in the Gulf, Abu Musa and the Greater and Lesser Tunbs, is a source of instability in the region.
-Although historically governed by the rulers of the emirates of Sharjah and Ra's al-Khaimah, they were forciby occupied by Iran hours before the federation was formed on 2 December 1971.
-The UAE has consistently rejected the Iranian occupation, demanded the restoration of its full sovereignty and emphasised that 'all actions and measures taken by the occupying Iranian authorities are illegitimate, and are contrary to international law and to universal norms'.
+Security and stability in the Gulf region remain a high priority in the UAE's balanced foreign policy, which derives its principles from the Charter of the United Nations.
+It is in this context that the UAE regrets the continued occupation of the UAE's three islands: Abu Musa, and Greater and Lesser Tunbs, and demands the restoration of the UAE's full sovereignty over these islands.
+The islands were forcibly occupied by Iran hours before the federation was formed on 2 December 1971.
+The UAE has consistently rejected the occupation, demanded the restoration of its full sovereignty and emphasised that 'all actions and measures taken by the occupying Iranian authorities are illegitimate, and are contrary to international law and to universal norms'.

 Since 1971, Iran has been unwilling to seek a mutually agreeable solution.
 The UAE, in contrast, has called for 'a just settlement of this issue, either through direct negotiation or by referral to the International Court of Justice to settle this dispute in accordance with the principles of the Charter of the United Nations and the provisions of international law'.

-Sheikh Abdullah also alluded to the example set by the UAE's own transparent and peaceful nuclear energy programme, which it commenced in 2009 to meet a growing demand for energy.
-He emphasised that 'the rules and regulations of the UAE programme are based upon the highest standards of safety and security, and upon the principles of non-proliferation'.
+An example has been set by the UAE's own transparent and peaceful nuclear energy programme, which it commenced in 2009 to meet a growing demand for energy.
+The rules and regulations of the UAE programme are based upon the highest standards of safety and security, and upon the principles of non-proliferation.

 Over the last five years, the UAE's diplomacy has witnessed a major shift towards relationships with new regions such as South America, Central America, Africa, Central Asia and the Pacific, where a number of embassies and consulates have been opened.

 Looking to the future, the UAE leadership is committed to ensuring that its foreign policy will continue to be characterised by prudence, support, conciliation and consensus, as well as cooperation with international institutions.
-At the same time, it is ready to contribute to the defence of the rights of the weak and vulnerable states.
+At the same time, it is ready defend the rights of the weak and vulnerable states.